-An overall rise in the count is expected as computers become more common throughout the 1990s and 2000s (the spike in the first season is likely the result of my overzealous capturing of images at the start of the project).
-Computer use transitioned in the late 1990s from shared office tool to one of near constant use at work and often at home.
+An overall rise in the count is to be expected as computers become more common throughout the 1990s and 2000s (the spike in the first season is likely the result of my overzealous capturing of images at the start of the project).
+After all, the computer transitioned in the late 1990s from a shared office tool to a near constant presence at work--and often at home as well.
 By 2002, more than half of Americans were online.
 Computers, the internet, and computer-related stories and crimes were on everyone’s mind; this was reflected in the show and as a bump in in the computer count.

-The subsequent dip in the early-to-mid 2000s is perhaps the most interesting, and is a result of ubiquity: we all got used to having and using computers.
+The subsequent dip in the early-to-mid 2000s is perhaps the most interesting, and I would argue is a result of ubiquity: we all got used to having and using computers.
 Computers mediated many daily tasks and the internet matured, giving us a feeling of comfort with the technologies like email and instant messaging.
 As with so many other things, Law & Order reflects this changed relationship through storylines that included few computers or computer-related topics.
+You need to cite specifics here in support of your argument – tracking back from the general data set to the specific and anecdotal.
+Describe a screenshot or quote!
+Is there less "what is the internet" type stuff?
+(Prodigy, what's that?)
+Like "I met Emily online" or "I got it off eBay" reflect this familiarity, I would argue.

 But new technologies breed new fascinations and anxieties, and this is a likely cause for the sharp increase in the number of computers in the final seasons.
 Characters start using smartphones and laptops on a regular basis, and engage more with social networking sites (Law & Order’s fake Facebook is called Faceplace, one of few domains NBC isn’t just sitting on).
+Is there a manifestation of fascination?
+Of anxiety?
+In the form of a specific example or two, again…

-The second possible reason for this spike is less about computers and than it is about the state of media: Apple became a sponsor of many NBC shows.
+The second possible reason for this spike is less about computers and than it is about the state of media: Apple apparently became a sponsor of many NBC shows.
 No longer did we see nameless beige computers recycled from previous episodes or devices with their brand names covered.
-Instead, fancy new computers proliferated, clearly identifiable as Apple products.
-This consistent shift to a high-end brand is out of character for a gritty crime drama, but in the end perhaps says more how television is made than it does about computers.
+Instead, fancy new computers proliferated, clearly identifiable as Apple products. [can you link it to a specific example?
+First iphone maybe?]
+This consistent shift to a high-end brand is out of character for a gritty crime drama, but in the end perhaps says more about how television is made than it does about computers.

+I think you need a conclusion, I'd suggest writing something about how the data you've gathered can be analyzed from a broad perspective or from a specific perspective (looking at a particular quote or image).
+But maybe acknowledge that there's another way of thinking about the project too, which is as a kind of personal journey… how did it change you?

 LIST OF EVERY URL ON LAW & ORDER

-In order of appearance on the show, an * denotes the domain is owned by NBC or one of its parent companies:
+In order of appearance on the show, an * denotes the domain is owned by NBC or one of its parent companies.

 thebaronmuchhumpin.com